 Then compile the program for your system.

-Create these directories and the statistics file for HAProxy to record in.
+Next, add the following directories and the statistics file for HAProxy records.

-sudo mkdir -p /etc/haproxy sudo mkdir -p /run/haproxy sudo mkdir -p /var/lib/haproxy sudo touch /var/lib/haproxy/stats
+sudo mkdir -p /etc/haproxy sudo mkdir -p /var/lib/haproxy sudo touch /var/lib/haproxy/stats

 sudo useradd -r haproxy

-After the installation you can double check the installed version number with the following
+Afterwards, you can double check the installed version number with the following command.

-In this case the version is 1.6.3 like shown in the example output above.
+In this case, the version should be 1.7.8 like shown in the example output above.

 Configuring the load balancer